phaxio/phaxio-node/README.md

 ## Testing This Package
 This package tests against the Phaxio API.

+**YOU ARE RESPONSIBLE FOR ANY CHARGES ACCRUED WHEN RUNNING THE TEST SUITE.**

 **WARNING** Running many of these tests will cause your Phaxio account to be billed, unless you use Test API credentials.

 **DOUBLE WARNING** Running tests for provisioning Phone Numbers **WILL ALWAYS** bill your account, even if you use Test API credentials.
 These tests are not run by default.
 See `test/phonenumber/index.test.js` for comments on how to enable these tests.
-**YOU ARE RESPONSIBLE FOR ANY CHARGES ACCRUED WHEN RUNNING THIS TEST SUITE.**

 You should create a `.env` file in the root of this directory containing three pieces of information: